cowrie/cowrie/INSTALL.md

 * Edit start.sh and modify the AUTHBIND_ENABLED setting
 * Change listen_port to 22 in cowrie.cfg

-## Bugs and workarounds
+## Troubleshooting

-* For some versions of Twisted you may receive the following error messagse:
+* For some versions of Twisted you may receive the following error messages:

 ```
 ....